 And…there is also a possible 3% fee for each of these, which adds to up to several $100 extra to pay.

-2 reasons I gave Digital Altitude a low rating:
+So let me give you my 2 personal reasons I originally gave Digital Altitude a low rating:

 I do not believe in building a good business through this type of model.
 I would never make or charge a ton of money for training and I have made profitable websites that have earned a lot and never put in the kind of money Digital Altitude’s higher tiered programs are charging.